 Another thing is to figure out your risk profile.
 Are you willing to take risks to reach your goals within the desired time frame? or are you okay with reaching the target amount a little later by opting for safer options?

 If there is one thing a woman who wants to start investing for herself should do, it’s to start with reading.
-Probably the first step towards financial freedom.
+Probably the first step toward financial freedom.
 Learn and understand what the different avenues to invest are?
 Which of those avenues can help you reach your goals faster?

 How to gauge your risk appetite?
 Are mutual funds suitable for you?
 Reading about investments will only make you comfortable with investing.
 Knowledge about any subject makes it simple.
 So read more financial newspapers, visit investment websites or even participate in different investment workshops/seminars, most of them are free.